|Type of tour:||Self-guided|

 Overnight in San Millan de la Cogolla.

 Today you cycle away from the foot of the mountains and into the valley of the River Ebro.
 The rich fields of cereals give way to the first photogenic vineyards as you approach the heart of the wine growing region of Rioja.
 You will have time in the afternoon to visit one of the best Wine Museums in the world, "Dinastia Vivancos", in Briones.
-You have two nights at the same hotel so you can relax and have a rest day if you wish.

 Overnight in San Vicente de la Sonsierra.